Saturday, August 31, 2024

 ANOTHER EXCUSE TO EAT CHOCOLATE

 How exciting, another excuse to eat chocolate.
 Scientists actually suggest eating half a square of dark chocolate before getting on the treadmill or tackling anything requiring physical exertion.
 YEAH!
-But you did note that is 1/2 square not a chocolate bar!
+But you did note that is dark chocolate and only 1/2 square, not a chocolate bar!
 A study conducted at the University of California at San Diego suggests this could give you strength to go 50% longer than you normally would.
 Scientists say the health-revving flavonoid in dark chocolate binds to receptors in muscles and prevents fatigue.
 Why not go for it and give it a try?

 file photo